top of page

 What was it that he could not ignore?
 The interest in Satanism evidenced with no books, no posters.
 He didn’t even try to join the masons to get ideas for initiation ceremonies.
 So what did the judge mean?
 He referred to school notebooks.

 A pupil may cover their jotters in scrawls such as ‘Hibbeees’ ‘Fart of Midlothian are shit’ and ‘'mon Hibees, I want to have yer hibeebies’.
-If the teacher marking those jotters is a Hearts supporter it doesn't guarantee that pupil's commitment to Hibernian.
+If the teacher marking those jotters supports Heart of Midlothian football club, it doesn't guarantee that pupil's commitment to Hibernian.
 Just as a nonconformist, cannabis smoking teen, regularly pulled up on the school dress code, would indeed mock teachers at a catholic school by writing about evil.

 When the courts let killers like Ian Packer go free and pursue conviction rates above public safety, they do so knowing that the children of judges and lawyers are unlikely to share a bus, work nights with or be easy prey to such killers.
 Judges and lawyers are paid to make a conviction and paid just the same when they overturn them.
 Judge Nimmo Smith was of the opinion that as Luke was an intelligent fourteen-year-old and understood his situation, it did not matter that he was denied a lawyer and bullied by police.